What Does NxGen MDx Screen For?

 Partial ADA is considered to be a benign condition that is consistent with normal immune response.
 Individuals with partial ADA typically only present with low levels of ADA enzymes in the blood.

-Prognosis depends on the severity of ADA diagnosed, how early treatment is started, and the response to treatment.
+Prognosis depends on the severity of an ADA-related condition diagnosis, how early treatment is started, and the response to treatment.
 With treatment and a successful hematopoietic stem cell transplant, individuals with ADA-SCID have about a 90% chance of survival for at least one year if the transplant is successful.
 Overall, the long-term outlook is considered to be generally good; however, without early diagnosis and treatment, babies with ADA deficiency usually do not survive past the age of two.

 The primary form of treatment is a hematopoietic stem cell transplant (HSCT).
 If a transplant is not possible, enzyme replacement therapy can be considered.
 Gene therapy is still considered to be experimental in the United States.